Terms & Conditions

 Where our Services include establishing and processing payments to third parties on your behalf, you acknowledge and agree that:

-a) You will ensure that you will provide us with accurate and comprehensive payment details in writing, including but not limited to the account any payment will be made from, recipient account details, amount and frequency of any payment (Payment Details);
+a) You will ensure that you will provide us with accurate and comprehensive payment details, including but not limited to the account any payment will be made from, recipient account details, amount and frequency of any payment (Payment Details);

-b) You acknowledge and agree that we will rely on all written information provided by you to us as being complete, accurate and up to date.
+b) You acknowledge and agree that we will rely on all information provided to you as being complete, accurate and up to date.
 We will not verify the accuracy of any information you provide to us and we are entitled to reasonably rely on and use the information you provide to us in the course of providing requested services to you.

 e) once you have confirmed the Payment Details, we rely on the Payment Details at your sole risk;